SystemsApproach/5G/preface.md

 the systems-oriented, CS-trained, cloud-savvy, IETF-participating, people in the world, the cellular network is largely a mystery.
-You know it's an important technology used in the last mile to connect people to the Interent, but otherwise you've largely abstracted it out of your scope-of-concerns.
+You know it's an important technology used in the last mile to connect people to the Internet, but otherwise you've largely abstracted it out of your scope-of-concerns.

 The big thing to understand about 5G is that it implies much more than